umass-compsci-220/umass-compsci-220.github.io/materials/homework/streams-and-series.md

 - Resolve all linter warnings
 - Follow the [coding](/materials/homework/image-processing), [bad practice](/materials/guidelines/bad-practices) and [testing](/materials/guidelines/testing) guidelines
 - Design full-coverage [unit-tests](#testing) for the functions they implemented
-  - See the [testing guidelines](/materials/guidelines/testing#coverage) on coverage for mor details
+  - See the [testing guidelines](/materials/guidelines/testing#coverage) on coverage for more details

 ### Resources